Home

 Make way for emergency vehicles

-Making way for emergency vehicles can, for example, mean that you drive onto the hard shoulder or close to the side of the road.
-It can also mean that you continue to drive at the speed limit to be able to make way in a more suitable place or that you – if it is necessary to facilitate the accessibility – stop completely.
-However, stopping in the middle of a narrow road where a large fire truck cannot possibly pass does not facilitate the accessibility.
+Making way for emergency vehicles can mean moving onto the hard shoulder or close to the side of the road.
+It can also mean continuing at the speed limit until you can make way in a safer place, or stopping completely if necessary.

-You must make way for emergency vehicles that have their sirens or blue lights on
+You must make way for emergency vehicles that have their blue lights on, with or without sirens

 In densely built-up areas and in heavy traffic, it is often necessary for all drivers to pull over to the side in order for an emergency vehicle to be able to pass.
 If it is appropriate, you should try to pull over to the same side as other drivers behind or in front of you have done.